 I love all of these options because they still leave me with the somewhat understated look I love, but give me that wonderful feeling of Christmas spirit — but even more so because they allow me to be creative, resourceful and re-personalize this look for years to come.

-If you liked today’s post, you can shop it and support The Lovely Laura Life at the same time by using these affiliate links:
+Like this look?
+You can shop it and support The Lovely Laura Life at the same time using the affiliate links below:

 BEANIE by Madewell (on sale)

 Have any other go-to ways to make a neutral holiday outfit feel festive?
 Excited for me to share more outfits?
 Also: is this slouchy beanie not just the best?